corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/ledger/utxo-ledger/vault-queries.md

     }
 }
 ```
 {{% /tab %}}
 {{< /tabs >}}

 The interface called `VaultNamesQueryFactory` has one method:
 `void create(@NotNull VaultNamedQueryBuilderFactory vaultNamedQueryBuilderFactory);`

-This function is called during start-up and it defines how a query will operate in it with the following steps:
+This function is called during start-up and it defines how a query operates in it with the following steps:

 * To create a vault-named query with a given name, in this case it is `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
 * To define how a query's `WHERE` clause will work, call `whereJson()`.